Aegean Marine Life Sanctuary

 The Aegean Sea is a natural habitat for Bottlenose dolphins (Tursiops truncatus), the species of dolphin most often held in captivity.
 The sanctuary bay contains all of the natural conditions and stimuli essential for their physical and psychological well-being.

-The long fjord provides safe shelter from rough seas, while the bay is characterised by ideal water conditions and sea currents to host marine animals in need of care.
+The long fjord provides safe shelter from rough seas, while the bay is characterised by ideal physiochemical conditions and sea currents to host marine animals in need of care.
 The gentle gradient provides a shallow section perfect for rehabilitation and deeper areas of up to 40 meters in depth.
+The AMLS aims to provide:

-• Individualised care to each animal based on the life and learning history in accordance with all accredited standards for the care of marine mammals and sea turtles.
+- Individualised care to each animal based on life and learning history in accordance with all accredited standards for the care of marine mammals and sea turtles.

-• A long-term rehabilitation and retirement solution for formerly captive dolphins.
+- A long-term rehabilitation and retirement solution for formerly captive dolphins.t

 Care for formerly captive dolphins